mggg/gerrydb-client-py/README.md

 ### Localities and geographic layers
 We consider districting problems with respect to a particular place: we might be interested in Massachusetts' State Senate districts or Chicago's city council wards.
 However, the precise boundaries of these places can shift over time: cities sometimes [annex unincorporated land](https://en.wikipedia.org/wiki/Municipal_annexation_in_the_United_States), for instance.
 For this reason, it is useful to have an abstract definition of a place that is not tied to a fixed boundary.
 In GerryDB, these abstract definitions are called _localities_.
 At a minimum, GerryDB contains locality definitions for all states, territories, and county or county equivalents referenced in the U.S. Census 2010 and 2020 county shapefiles.

 Geographic layers are collections of geographic units that make localities concrete.
 For instance, GerryDB contains layer definitions from the U.S. Census central spine, which is a sequence of nesting geographic units.
 (In order from most to least granular, the units on the central spine are blocks, block groups, tracts, and counties.)
 We can associate units in a layer with a locality.
 For instance, we might build the city of Boston out of 2010 Census tracts, 2020 Census blocks, or 2022 city precincts.
-The city boundary induced by these units need not line up exactly, but each set of units approximates some Platonic ideal Boston.
+The city boundary induced by these units need not line up exactly, but each set of units approximates some Platonic ideal of Boston.

 ### Columns and column sets